dmmoody/tmtg/README.md

 # Notable Aspects of the Application

-## Items Not Implemented
+## Items Not Implemented or not Fully Implemented

 The following items are not implemented in the application due to time constraints:

-- Error handling and logging
+- Enhance error handling and logging
-- API error handling
+- Enhance API error handling
-- Updating employee records in the database if they have changed in the external API
+- Allow for updating employee records in the database if they have changed in the external API
+- Add more tests for the service objects and background jobs

 ## Service Objects